oleics/node-ac-test-stream/README.md

     output: [{ type: 'foo'}]
   }
 ], {
-  writeDelay: 0,      // delay writes of data, in milliseconds
+  writeDelay: 0,      // delay writes of input-data, in milliseconds
-  checkDelay: 0,      // delay the check if done, in milliseconds
+  checkDelay: 20,     // delay the expectations-check, in milliseconds

+  strictOrder: true,  // expected output and output of readable must be in order
+  dataTimeout: 1000,  // timeout for data from readable, in milliseconds

   endWritable: true,  // call `writable.end()` after the test-run
   endWritableDelay: 0 // delay the call to `writable.end()`, in milliseconds })